ifeatukelly/Green-Risk-Red-Returns/README.md

-# Green Risk Red Returns: Mapping The Financial Impact of Climate Risk Across High- and Low- Risk Regions
+# Green Risk, Red Returns: Mapping The Financial Impact of Climate Risk Across High- and Low- Risk Regions
 This repository contains the code and methodology for the research project, *"Green Risk Red Returns: Mapping The Financial Impact of Climate Risk Across High- and Low- Risk Regions."*

 ---